tytzM17/Lokian.eth/README.md

 - Breed then mint, pinJson, payable (mvp) 11/21/2021

 Ongoing
-- Create and Breed mon are payable (free pack not payable, above free pack and non nft for intermediate and advance payable are payable like 0.05 and 0.10),
+- free packs are not nft not payable, basic to advance packs are nfts and payable (mvp)
-- Dialog to mint nft (if yes, mint is payable too)
+- breed mons are nft, payable (mvp)

-- Create meme coin with future utility (1-10 trillion?, feature)
+- Create meme coin with future utility (10-100 trillion?, feature)
 - fight wins (earn meme coin?), pay with meme coin? to set on-chain record e.g. name or address, wins 120 loss 2, rank no. 1 (feature)

 - Set frontend in pinata or ipfs, use bit.ly(shorten url) atm (mvp)